29.9 C

 neuroplasticity

-Neuroplasticity is our brain’s ability to change itself based on the information it receives.
-It’s like our nervous system’s flexibility.
+Neuroplasticity is the brain’s ability to change and grow based on the information it gets.
+It is like the brain’s way of being flexible and adjusting.

 Neurological Development: Understanding the Wiring of the Brain

-Rajesh Pandey explains that connections change with new experiences.
+Rajesh Pandey explains that these connections change with new experiences.
 This whole process is called neuroplasticity.
-It’s the hidden process of learning, creating experiences, and storing memories.
+It is the hidden way our brain learns, creates experiences, and stores memories, helping us keep a healthy brain all day focus.

 How can we make neuroplasticity better?